Z shell: Community

 A user community website known as "Oh My Zsh" collects third-party plug-ins and themes for the Z shell.
 As of 2024, their GitHub repository has over 2300 contributors, over 300 plug-ins, and over 140 themes.
 It also comes with an auto-update tool that makes it easier to keep installed plug-ins and themes updated.

+Beyond integrated frameworks, the independent community repository zsh-users on GitHub hosts several widely-used standalone extensions.
+These include zsh-completions for advanced command tab-completion definitions, zsh-syntax-highlighting for real-time command-line highlighting, and zsh-autosuggestions for history-based command recommendations.
+The same organization also developed Antigen, one of the earliest popular plugin managers for Zsh.
+Furthermore, the community actively expands the Z shell ecosystem with alternative configuration managers, such as the high-performance framework Zim (zimfw), which focuses on execution speed, and the modular configuration system Veil (veil.zsh), which optimizes internal configuration structure without relying on external plugin managers.